Mikk

 SectionContent

-Tier 1: OverviewProject name, language, framework, entry points
+Tier 1: OverviewProject name, language, framework, entry points, total function/file counts

-Tier 2: ModulesEach module's intent, file count, public API
+Tier 2: ModulesEach module's intent, file count, exported API surface, key functions

 Tier 4: ConstraintsAll architectural rules in plain English